farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_06_Lab6_Ex1_Implement Sensitivity labels.md

 8. In your Edge browser, close the **Download** tab that you opened in this task to download the Azure Information Protection client.

-You have successfully installed the AIP Unified Label client on Client 1 VM.
+You have successfully installed the AIP Unified Label client on the Client 1 VM.

 ### Task 2 – Create a Sensitivity Label

-In this exercise you will create an Sensitivity Label and add it to the default policy so that it’s valid for all users of the Adatum tenant.
+In this exercise you will create a Sensitivity Label and add it to the default policy so that it’s valid for all users of the Adatum tenant.

 1. On LON-CL1, you should still be logged into LON-CL1 as the **Admin** account, and you should be logged into Microsoft 365 as **Holly Dickson**.